JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 **What's the workaround?**

-1. In Xcode, clean build directories using **Product** | **Clean Build Folder** or by running the following command:
+1. In Xcode, clean build directories using **Product** | **Clean Build Folder**.
+2. In the terminal, run the following command:

    ```none
    ./gradlew clean
    ```

-2. Build the app again to ensure that the new version of the iOS framework is used.
+3. Build the app again to ensure that the new version of the iOS framework is used.

 **When will the issue be fixed?**

 We're planning to fix this issue in Kotlin 2.0.10 and later versions.
 You can check if any preview versions of Kotlin 2.0.10 are already available in the [Participate in the Kotlin Early Access Preview](eap.md) section.

+For more information, see the [corresponding issue in YouTrack](https://youtrack.jetbrains.com/issue/KT-68257).